Paleogeography of the India–Asia collision system: Paleogene arc-continent collision hypothesis

 The Paleogene arc-continent collision suggests that the Indian continent experienced a two-stage collision.
 The first stage involves the collision with an intraoceanic island arc in the Tethys Ocean at approximately 55 million years (Ma) ago.
 The second stage involves the collision between the Indian continent (together with the "merged" island arc) and the Asian continent at approximately 33 Ma.

 This hypothesis is mainly based on the observation of lithostratigraphic patterns within and around the Yarlung-Zangbo suture zone (YZSZ).
 The YZSZ itself consists of ophiolite and basaltic to andesitic volcanic rocks, which is comparable to typical rock suites in an island arc subduction system.
 The north of the YZSZ is the Lhasa terrane of the Tibetan Plateau, while the south of the YZSZ is the Indian superterrane.
 The fact that the YZSZ separates two continental terrane suggests that it could have been an intraoceanic island arc in the past, locating in between the Asian continental margin (Lhasa terrane) and the Indian continental margin (Indian superterrane) before collision occurred.

-Vocanic rocks in the Zedong terrane, which belongs to the YZSZ, has high K2O content and are classified as shoshonites.
+Volcanic rocks in the Zedong terrane, which belongs to the YZSZ, has high K2O content and are classified as shoshonites.
 Shoshonites are potassium-rich basaltic andesite which are commonly found in modern intraoceanic arc settings.
 It therefore favours the prediction of the YZSZ as a paleo-intraoceanic island.
 However, recent studies suggest that volcanic rocks in the Zedong terrane have been altered such that the mobile ion ratios (e.g. K and Na) are unreliable.
 Immobile elements such as Zr/TiO2 ratios should be used instead for classification.
 New data suggests that volcanic rocks in the Zedong terrane has a calc-alkaline composition, which is common for volcanic island arc but not necessarily intraoceanic island.
 Moreover, volcanic rocks in the Zedong terrane share a similar geochemical pattern with Lower Jurassic-aged volcanic rocks from southern Lhasa terrane of the Tibetan Plateau.
 This suggests that the Yarlung-Zangbo suture zone is part of the Asian continental margin instead of a separate intraoceanic island.